Ha Hyun-sang

 Ha Hyun-sang (born September 14, 1998) is a South Korean singer and songwriter who debuted as a K-Indie artist on February 21, 2018, with a single titled "Dawn".
 Besides his solo work, he is also the vocalist of Hoppipolla, a band that won a television talent show called Superband on JTBC in 2019.
 In 2022, he participated in a music reality show titled Gomak Boys and became their leader during the promotion.

 Early life and education

-Ha Hyun-sang dreamed of becoming a singer while playing in a band in middle school, and after entering Lila Art High School's Department of Practical Music, he began learning how to sing and write songs in earnest.
+Ha dreamed of becoming a singer while playing in a band in middle school, and after entering Lila Art High School's Department of Practical Music, he began learning how to sing and write songs in earnest.

 In his high school days, he received the Encouragement Award at the Kim Gwang-seok Song Festival.

 He enrolled in the Department of Applied Music at Seoul Institute of the Arts.

 Career

 2018: Solo debut

 On February 21, 2018, Ha officially debut with his first single, "Dawn," as a K-Indie artist of Bluewood label.